Strategy11/formidable-forms/readme.txt

 = Q. How do I edit the field name? =

 A. The field and form names and descriptions are all changed with in-place edit.
 Just click on the text you would like to change, and it will turn into a text field.

-= Q. Why isn't the form builder page working after I updated? =

-A. Try clearing your browser cache.
-As plugin modifications are made, frequent javascript and stylesheet changes are also made.
-However, the previous versions may be cached so you aren't using the modified files.
-After clearing your cache and you're still having issues, please let us know.

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")